Animal Care FAQs

 How do I get animals?

-If the animals are coming from an approved vendor and are to be housed in one of the DAR Managed Animal Facilities—complete an animal order request in the ACP-LAB (DAR) BIO Access system.
+If the animals are coming from an approved vendor and are to be housed in one of the ACP Managed Animal Facilities—complete an animal order request in the ACP-LAB (DAR) BIO Access system.
 Instructions can be found in the ACP-LAB (DAR) BIO Instructions.

 Are there deadlines for requesting animals?